 2. Tunku Abdul Rahman Marine Park, Kota Kinabalu

 This Marine Park has tons of activities like snorkelling, kayaking, etc. If you are looking for things to do in Malaysia on a budget you can head here.
 Enjoy the gorgeous beach and all the nature to take in.

 The Batu Caves are caves in the limestone cliff.
 The caves are located at fifteen kilometres from Kuala Lumpur.
 The caves are also home to a Murugan Temple and a 140-foot statue of the deity.
 The Cathedral Cave, which is the most famous of the caves here, has a climb of 272 steps leading to it.

 The Batu Caves is another of the sites you must consider if you are looking for things to do in Malaysia on a budget.

-These islands boast of some of the best beaches in the region, make sure you have them on your vacation in Malaysia.
+Redang island and Kapas boast of some of the best beaches in the region, make sure you visit them on your vacation in Malaysia.

-No Malaysia travel guide is complete without talking about the street food.
-Like most South Eastern Countries, Malaysia also boasts of some great sea food.
+No Malaysia travel guide is complete without talking about street food.
+Like most South Eastern Countries, Malaysia also boasts of some great seafood.
 The streets of Kuala Lumpur and Penang come alive with the food trucks in the evening.
 If you are looking for things to do in Malaysia at night, exploring Malaysia’s street food is one of them.

 Sepilok in Malaysian Borneo is a great place to meet these beautiful creatures.
 Known for their friendly and intelligent nature, Orang-utans are on the endangered list.
 So make sure you head to Sepilok to see them on your vacation in Malaysia.